 Reports whether you can only scroll forward through a result set.

+'''

 ret = dbQueryIsForwardOnly(qid);

-qid scalar, query number.

-Dutput
+'''

 ret scalar, 1 if the result set can only be scrolled through forward, otherwise a 0.

 Setting a query to "forward only" will usually improve performance.
 By default, queries are created with "forward only" off.